Coldcard/coldcard-paper-wallet-templator/README.md

 # Templator for Coldcard Paper Wallets

 - an artist creates the PDF with background artwork, blank spots for QR's
-- locations for pubkey, privkey QR's and text blocks are defined mm by mm
+- locations for pubkey, privkey QR's and any text blocks are defined mm by mm, in `build.py`
-- run this program to add placeholders objects for the 2 QR codes, related variable text
+- run `build.py` to add placeholders objects for the 2 QR codes, related variable text
 - a template file--which looks and acts like a PDF---is constructed, in `./templates`
 - use the resulting (pdf) file on Coldcard via a MicroSD card
 - the Coldcard can find what it needs inside the PDF template and will modify it with final values